Home | Contents | Arizona y Sonora > Alamos > Highway driving guide to Alamos, Sonora, Mexico from Tucson, AZ, USA

 Alamos is about a 50 km or 30 minute drive.
 Cross the railroad tracks.
 There are usually some vendors selling oranges, corn, etc. Cross the river.
 Go straight at the stop lights.

 Don't get discouraged as you drive out of Navojoa; it's not a scenic route at the edge of town.
-Pass the squatter camp, the red light ranchería, the city dump, the chicken farms and a marble chip plant.
+Pass the squatter camp, the crumbling former red light ranchería, the city dump, the chicken farms and a marble chip plant.
 The new road is excellent and even has shoulders, a rarity in Mexico.

 Eventually the road begins winding up into the thorn forest foothills (cerros) of the small mountains.
 If you are lucky, from December through February the lovely lavender or yellow flowered amapa trees (Tabebuia chrysantha and Tabebuia palmeri) bloom in clusters along the intermediate elevation of the hills.
 The tree with no leaves and huge, morning glory-shaped white flowers is the palo santo (Ipomoea arborescens) or else the cuajilote (Bombax palmeri).
 Big seed pods with fluffy, white fiber hang from the kapok tree (Ceiba acuminata).
 The tall saguaro-type cactus is hecho (Pachycereus pecten-aboriginum) which blooms from December into the spring.
 Summer flowering trees include the rose-flowered nesco (Willardia mexicana) and the blue flowered guayacãn (Guaiacum Coulteri).